M.S. in Educational Leadership

 • Candidates are supported through ongoing and easily accessible advising.

 • Submit the non-refundable application fee

-• Official transcripts verifying completion of an undergraduate degree from an accredited college or university with a minimum cumulative grade point average of 3.0
+• Official transcripts verifying completion of an undergraduate degree from a regionally accredited college or university with a minimum cumulative grade point average of 3.0

 Additional Requirements After Acceptance